gusztavvargadr/packer/README.md

 ### Operating systems

-The following boxes can be used for generic expirments on the respective platforms.
+The following Vagrant boxes can be used for generic expirments on the respective platforms.

-The boxes contain the core operating system with the minimum configuration required to make Vagrant work, and some of the commonly used tools installed and options configured for easier provisioning.
-All the other boxes below are based on these configurations as well.
+They contain the core operating system with the minimum configuration required to make Vagrant work, and some of the commonly used tools installed and options configured for easier provisioning.
+All the other Vagrant boxes below are based on these configurations as well.

+- **Windows 10**
+  - **[Enterpise][w10e]**
 - **Windows Server 2016**
   - **[Standard][w16s]**
-- **Windows 10**
-  - **[Enterpise][w10e]**

 In the box:

-- **Windows Server 2016 1607** and **Windows 10 1703**
+- **Windows 10 1703** and **Windows Server 2016 1607**
   - Operating system
     - Administrator user with user name `vagrant` and password `vagrant` set to never expire
     - WinRM enabled